heyderismayilli092/raspberrypi-file-storage/README.md

 ---

-## Usage
+## Run application

 1. Deploy the application on a Raspberry Pi
-2. Connect the Raspberry Pi to your local network
+2. Connect the Raspberry Pi to your network
+3. Run command: `bash run-service.sh`
-3. Access the web interface from:
+4. Access the web interface from:
    - A phone
    - A laptop
    - Any device on the same network
-4. Upload and manage files easily through the browser
+5. Upload and manage files easily through the browser

 This makes the Raspberry Pi behave like a simple **local NAS (Network Attached Storage)** solution.